Scarlet shiner: Life history

 Scarlet shiners are seasonal spawners that spawn once throughout the late spring and summer months over clean sand or fine gravel substrates in faster currents of riffles and pools.
 On occasions, scarlet shiners have been known to use the nest of larger minnows for their own offspring.
-Their nests are similar to other Lythurus species.
+Their nests are similar to those of other Lythurus species.

-Like many species, the scarlet shiner undergoes sexual dimorphism during the breeding months, in which breeding males often have a bright blue, shiny coloration with their bright red fins while females have red fins that are much less visible than the males.
+Like many species, the scarlet shiner exhibits sexual dimorphism during the breeding months, in which breeding males often have a bright blue, shiny coloration with their bright red fins while females have red fins that are much less visible than the males.

 The average life span of scarlet shiners is three years.
 After their first year, they are reproductively mature or capable.
 However, reproductive success depends on the environmental conditions since scarlet shiners undergo physiological changes and reproductive traits and behaviors in response to these conditions.

 Populations of scarlet shiners remain relatively stable or somewhat declining after spawning periods.
 A decline in number can be traced back to being introduced into larger bodies of water, where schools are often smaller, or an increase in predators or invasive species that compete with the species for resources.
 Siltation of stream waters also decreases the number of scarlet shiners since heavy silt can suffocate their eggs, reducing their reproductive success.
 Another reason that could decline their numbers is a change in the environment.
 If the environment is not the right temperature for the scarlet shiners during their spawning season, then they will not spawn until the water reaches their favorable temperature.